 In Auckland in the 1990s, the Sisters of the Good Shepherd provided small, no interest loans to families from refugee backgrounds to help with family reunification costs.

 Prior to this, in Melbourne, the Sisters had been providing loans for essential household items since the early 1980s.

 All of these loans were provided with no interest, and people were trusted to repay them so the money could be loaned again to benefit others in their community.

-We partner with BNZ to meet the ongoing need for fair and affordable finance, and together we’ve established StepUP low interest loans to work alongside NILS for those who need larger loans for purchases such as cars or debt solution loans.
+We partner with BNZ to meet the ongoing need for fair and affordable finance.
+Together, we’ve established no interest loans for people who need loans for essential items, services or debt consolidation.